chrplr/bbtkv2_python/docs/intro.rst

  (generating sound or TTL signal.
 (See https://www.blackboxtoolkit.com/bbtkv2.html for more information) [1]_.

-The princle of operation is simple.
+The principle of operation is simple.
 Three pieces of equipement are needed:

 #.
-A stimulation device (Typically a computer)
+A stimulation device (typically a computer)
 #.
 The bbtkv2 with input sensors (photodiodes, sound detectors, TTL
    detectors) disposed on the stimulation device.
 #.
-A host computer controling the bbtkv2 (hooked to it via a USB cable).
+A host computer controlling the bbtkv2 (hooked to it via a USB cable).

 The BBTKv2 communicates with the host PC via commands send by a serial